ual-cci/MSc-Coding-2/Week-3.md

 ## Exercise - The Python Challenge!

 - The Python Challenge has been on the internet for decades.
-- It's the number one way to learn Python.
+- It's a really great way to learn Python.
 - Work on your own or in groups to solve the first 7 parts of the Python Challenge.

 http://www.pythonchallenge.com